 E-Mail: DavidLHarrison1@att.net

 Welcome to my page.
-I’m David Harrison.
+I’m David Harrison (1959).
 In 1982, Drury President John Moore created the post of Poet Laureate and appointed me to become the first poet to fill the position.
-I’m honored to say that so far, I’m the only poet who has held the title.
+I’m the only poet who has held the title.
 In July 2023, Missouri Governor Mike Parsons appointed me to a two-year term as Missouri Poet Laureate.
-I am grateful to Drury for creating this special page that gives me a chance to greet visitors, provide information about me, and explain what I try to accomplish as Poet Laureate for Drury and the state of Missouri.

-I was born in Springfield on March 13, 1937.
-I attended Oak Grove Elementary School, Jarrett Middle School, and Central High School.
-In high school, I met and fell in love with Sandy Kennon.
+In Central High School, I met and fell in love with Sandy Kennon (1960).
 We were married in 1959, the same year I graduated from Drury with a major in biology and a minor in geology.
 I went on to earn a master’s degree in parasitology at Emory University in Atlanta.
 Sandy and I have two grown children: a daughter named Robin Williams and a son named Jeff Harrison.

 In a writing course that I took at Drury during my senior year, Professor Clark Graham liked my work and urged me to consider becoming a writer.
 I’m leaving out the years of struggle that followed before my first book was published ten years later, a picture book that set my compass as a children’s writer.
-At this point in my life, I can look back with pride at 23 books of poetry, 43 books of fiction, 23 books of nonfiction, and 18 books for classroom teachers.
-The year of 2024 will see the publication of three more titles.
+So far I’ve published 23 books of poetry, 44 books of fiction, 24 books of nonfiction, and 19books for classroom teachers.

 I have a website that provides information about my professional career (http://davidlharrison.com) and a daily blog at http://davidlharrison.wordpress.com where I keep readers up to date on my life as a writer.
 On campus, the bookstore has or can get copies of my 2022 book, This Life: An Autobiography.
 It should also be available in Olin Library.

 State Poets Laureate are asked to write a poem about Missouri.
 I read mine for the first time in public in Stone Chapel during Drury’s 150th anniversary celebration.
-I also write and host Poetry from Daily Life, a weekly poetry column in Springfield News-Leader that features guest poets from across the nation and other countries.
-The column is carried in several other papers in Missouri and other states.
+To learn more about my background as a poet, click on the button below marked “My Work as a Poet”.

 Thank you for visiting my site.
 I try to keep it updated, so come back again.